 Recover from opioid use

 Start feeling like yourself again.
-Get medically-assisted treatment from experts without leaving home.
+Get medication-assisted treatment from experts without leaving home.*

 After as little as five days of opioid use, dependence and withdrawal symptoms can occur.
 Medications can help you feel better while reducing your risk of relapse.